 There is currently a debate as to whether or not nonprofit organizations should be required to disclose donors on their spending.
 Some argue the lack of transparency serves special interests and contributes to corruption.
 Others say disclosure requirements could hurt free expression by discouraging participation and donations.
 When people give to nonprofit organizations, they are not in control of what the organization does.
 People give because they like the aspects of the organization’s mission, but they are not liable for the organization’s every spending decision.

 Try searching the FEC database for a record of contributions, and cross check that with a site like CQmoneyline to identify any donations like those to 527 organizations that weren’t subject to the FEC.
 Open Secrets also has a donor look up site.
+The Policy Circle’s Philanthropy and Civic Engagement Brief takes a closer look at donor privacy.

 It is up to you to choose how you donate and to whom.
 Donating is a personal decision and one that can make a difference by making yourself heard.
 It’s also prudent for you to know the laws if you are donating so you know the information that will be disclosed, and if you are running so you are in compliance.